Foreign investors wishing to set up their business in Curaçao can choose from a variety of business structures:

 A corporation is established by the execution of a notarial deed.
 At least one founder is required to form the corporation, either an individual or a legal entity.
 Non-residents can establish a BV or NV by proxy.

-Historically the cooperative (the co-op’) was used by community organizations (e.g. a consumer cooperative) or businesses, such as credit unions, banks and insurance companies.
+Historically the cooperative (the co-op’) was used by community organizations (e.g. a consumer cooperative) or businesses, such as credit unions, banks, and insurance companies.
 In recent years the cooperative has also become popular as a holding company in international structures.

 The cooperative is very flexible from a Curaçao legal and tax perspective.
 It is a separate legal entity similar to the NV and BV, governed by articles of association but is characterized by a less regulated governance structure.
-The cooperative does not have a capital divided into shares, instead the participants are called members.
+The cooperative does not have a capital divided into shares, instead, the participants are called members.
 At least two members are required to form a cooperative.
 It is considered an extension of the businesses of its members, who can be individuals, partnerships or legal entities.

 The private foundation is different from a ‘normal’ foundation as it is not subject to the disbursement restrictions which a ‘normal’ foundation is subject to.
 The founder enjoys a great deal of latitude to set up a private foundation in the way that he sees fit.
 The private foundation can generally be used for the same purposes as a trust.
 However, contrary to the trust it has the status of a legal entity.
-In addition to this the private foundation is also a form of the foundation, a legal entity that exists in many jurisdictions.
+In addition to this, a private foundation is also a form of the foundation, a legal entity that exists in many jurisdictions.

 The Curaçao trust regime is comparable to that of trusts in Anglo-Saxon jurisdictions.
 When setting up a trust, at least one trustee must be appointed along with one or more beneficiaries.
 It is mandatory for a trust to be established in Curaçao that at least one trustee must live or is located here.
-The trust will cease to exist in case the trustee becomes the sole beneficiary, the trust has no assets anymore or, if the trust has been set up for a set period, after that period.
+The trust will cease to exist in case the trustee becomes the sole beneficiary, the trust has no assets anymore or if the trust has been set up for a set period, after that period.

 Beneficiary and protector